AsawariKadam/Kadam_Asawari_002711195/README.md

 • Search employee profile from employee directory based on different search option(Name, ID, and others fields <br/>
 • Display the photo when reading employee profile

+## Assignment #2

+## Hospital Management System

+This application will be a platform for people to find medical resources in different city and community,